TrueLayer/tl-prisma-interview/packages/prisma-client/README.md

 # Overview [:house:](../../README.md#Challenge) {#Overview}

 This client is an SPA allowing to test the result of your implementation.
+It represents your future users and how they will use your components.
+So, all your components have to be conform with the specifications.

-This client has been created in order to make the test finished within 3 hours but there are defininitely some improvements to make at any level.
+This client has been created in order to make the test finished within 3 hours but there are definitely some improvements to make at any level.

 <br /><br />